rust-lang/book/nostarch/chapter18.md

 programmer to change and refactor an object’s internals without needing to change the code that uses the object.

-We discussed how to control encapsulation in Chapter 7: we can use the `pub` keyword to decide which modules, types, functions, and methods in our code should be public, and by default everything else is private.
+We discussed how to control encapsulation in Chapter 7: We can use the `pub` keyword to decide which modules, types, functions, and methods in our code should be public, and by default everything else is private.
 For example, we can define a struct `AveragedCollection` that has a field containing a vector